-In the analysis, each appropriation item's estimated expenditures for FY 2023 and recommended appropriations for FY 2024 and FY 2025 are listed in a table.
-Following the table, a narrative describes how the appropriation is used and any changes affecting the appropriation that are proposed by the Governor.
+In the analysis, each appropriation item's expenditures for FY 2023 and appropriations for FY 2024 and FY 2025 are listed in a table.
+Following the table, a narrative describes how the appropriation is used and any changes affecting the appropriation.
 If the appropriation is earmarked, the earmarks are listed and described.